Developer-Autodesk/viewer-javascript-tutorial/README.md

 	}

 </pre>

+You can also checkout the changes of this step from github by running following command if you have git installed:

+	git checkout workshop-viewer-customization-step6

 You've now finished writing your extension to respond to a user selecting a model element by displaying that element's properties in a panel and isolating that element in the view.
 Launch the client page and select a model element by clicking on it.
 The model and camera view reset if you clear your selection or click in space.

 ### Step 7 (Bonus step) – Moving the camera